Ray Atkins

 Ray Atkins is a British figurative artist, member of the St Ives School & the London Group and educator.
 He was born in 1937 in Exeter, Devon, and studied art at Bromley College of Art and at the Slade School of Fine Art.
 He is known particularly for his large paintings, painted in situ over a period of weeks or months.

-Atkins taught at Bournemouth College of Art from 1965–70, at Reading University’s department of fine art under Claude Rogers and in 1971 at Epsom School of Art.
+Atkins taught at Bournemouth College of Art from 1965 to 1970, at Reading University’s department of fine art under Claude Rogers and in 1971 at Epsom School of Art.
 He went on to paint in Cornwall, teaching at Falmouth School of Art.
 In 2009, he moved to France, where he continues to paint.

 Life and career

 After graduating from the Slade in 1964, Atkins initially worked in London.
-He was influenced by the painting of Frank Auerbach, and while he was at the Slade School of Fine Art for postgraduate studies he worked in Auerbach’s studio.
+He was influenced by the painting of Frank Auerbach, and while he was at the Slade School of Fine Art for postgraduate studies he worked in Auerbach's studio.
 Before leaving London he completed a series of large paintings of Millwall Dock.